david-walters/Milestone-2-Code-Institute/README.md

 3. Add all files to the staging area using the `git add .` command.
 4. Commit the files using the `git commit -m "First commit"` command.
 5. Create a new repository in GitHub called 'Milestone-1'.
-6. Copy the code withe the origin that GitHub provides and paste into the terminal window:
+6. Copy the code with the origin that GitHub provides and paste into the terminal window:

    ```
    git remote add origin https://https://github.com/david-walters/Milestone-2-Code-Institute.git